 Bjerkemo, Ole Kristian; Bruns, Patti(EPPR Secretariat; Arctic Council Secretariat, 2015)

 The Arctic is a dynamic and changing region.
-With an environment that is both fragile and resilient, Arctic inhabitants understand that it takes cooperation among circumpolar neighbors to safeguard resources that are key …
+With an environment that is both fragile and resilient, Arctic inhabitants understand that it takes cooperation among circumpolar neighbours to safeguard resources that are key …

 Arctic Environmental Response Management Application